-The Company will further sustain its quick and high-quality decision-making, with a particular focus on improvement of insurance claims handling processes.
-The Company's Board is going to enable the professional development of its staff, meanwhile keeping on with improvement of its insurance products, increasing their quality, thus maintaining and improving the Company's long-term capacity to operate at profit.
+The Management always considered the Company's ability to make the right business decisions quickly as one of its key competitive advantages, and it will work to maintain this quick and high-quality decision-making ability.
+The Company's Management will continue with the professional development of the Company's employees, improvement of its insurance products and its service quality, thus maintaining and improving the sustainability of the Company's business and its long-term capacity to operate at profit.

-Wolfgang Stockmeyer Chairman of the Management Board 18 March 2021
+Wolfgang Stockmeyer Chairman of the Management Board

+Oskars Hartmanis

-Oskars Hartmanis Deputy Chairman of the Management Board
+Deputy Chairman of

-Evija Matveja Member of Management Board
+the Management Board

-Tadeuš Podvorski Member of Management Board
+Evija Matveja Member of Management Board Tadeuš Podvorski Member of Management Board